We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - jojoba oil

 You should also do a skin patch test before large applications.
 Dab a small amount of your essential and carrier oil mix to a small patch of skin at least 24 hours before to your planned application.
-This will allow you to see if the mix will cause your skin to have a reaction.
+This will allow you to see if the mix will cause a skin reaction.

-The U.S. Food and Drug Administration doesn’t regulate essential oils.
+The Food and Drug Administration does not regulate essential oils.
 Only buy oils from a reputable manufacturer.
 If possible, ask a trained aromatherapist for a recommendation.

 Conventional treatments for depression include: